alexa-samples/skill-sample-python-first-skill/module-4/README.md

 We will retrieve items 1-3 in Step 1 below, and tackle the import of libraries in in Step 3.

 ## Step 1: Get Device ID, API endpoint, and Authorization Token for Alexa Settings API
-To query the Alexa Settings API, you need to provide the device ID for the Alexa-enabled device that prompted the Cake Walk skill to open.
+To query the Alexa Settings API, you need to provide the device ID for the Alexa-enabled device that prompted the Cake Time skill to open.

 The device ID is provided in every request that comes to the skill code.
 We will traverse the request object to get the device ID using the **requestEnvelope:**